Parenting Anxious Kids

-Anxiety disorders affect one in eight children
+Anxiety disorders affect 1 in 8 children

 As a parent, your #1 priority is to protect your child.
 You want them to feel safe, loved, and secure in the world.
 Parenting a child who is suffering with an anxiety or mood disorder can be challenging.
 You may feel unsure how to help, worry you’ll say the wrong thing, or feel stuck between supporting your child and maintaining reasonable expectations.

 At NW Anxiety Institute, we’ll help you understand your child's anxiety disorder or other behavioral and emotional problems.
 We offer supportive training for parents by focusing on relationship-strengthening techniques such as enhanced active listening, empathy-building, and setting and maintaining realistic expectations.